Thailand and Cambodia agree to a ceasefire in their deadly border clashes

 ________

 Jintamas reported from Surin, Thailand, and Sopheng Cheang from Samrong, Cambodia.
-Associated Press writers Chalida Ekvitthayavechnukul and Grant Peck in Bangkok contributed to this report.
+Associated Press writers Chalida Ekvitthayavechnukul and Grant Peck in Bangkok and Anton L. Delgado in Samrong contributed to this report.

 Credit: AP